 STEP 1: ADD THE EVENT TO THE APPROPRIATE CALENDAR

 There are currently two event calendars at Haas.
 The Haas Calendar is for public-facing events that may also target an internal Haas audience.
 Events submitted to this calendar appear on the information kiosks at Haas.
-The CampusGroups Calendar is for student-focused events (ie: club meetings, student panels) that are planned for the student body.
+The MBA Program Calendar is for student-focused events (ie: club meetings, student panels) that are planned for the student body.
+Students access this calendar via the FTMBA website.
 Certain events, such as student-led conferences, would be appropriate to have on both calendars since they are targeted at both students and the public.
+Keep in mind that although both calendars look the same, they are different.
 You should check both calendars to avoid conflicts when planning events and submit your events to the appropriate calendar.

 HOW TO ADD EVENTS TO CALENDARS: